 The University of Chichester Academy Trust School Direct Partnership provides an exciting opportunity for you to develop as a teacher within a Trust whose mission is ‘to create a vibrant, inclusive and aspirational family of academies, transforming life chances for pupils through excellent teaching and learning’.

-Academies within the Trust Partnership have a longstanding commitment to ITT with school-based mentors, trained by the University, who will support each trainee to achieve their potential.
-In addition, each trainee will be supported by a University link tutor who oversees trainee progress and development.
+Academies within the Trust Partnership have a longstanding commitment to supporting trainees.
+School-based mentors, who have all been trained by the University, will support you to achieve your potential.

 If you have any queries please contact us at:

 Applications for September 2019 are due to open October 2018.

 For the recommendation of QTS, all trainees are formally assessed in 2 consecutive Key Stages:

 Primary (5-11) - Key Stage 1 and Key Stage 2

 Secondary (11-16) - Key Stage 3 and Key Stage 4

 During the School Direct year, you will spend the majority of your time in one of the Trust’s academies where you are part of the school community and are introduced to the practice of teaching in a structured way, with appropriate support from an experienced mentor and other colleagues who will support your professional development.

 In addition, you will spend at least half a term in another of the Trust’s academies; this is usually in the second half of the spring term.

 You will also have the opportunity to spend time in other academies across the Trust each of which offers a distinct learning environment.